-The Mapbox Maps SDK for iOS provides a set of built-in gesture recognizers.
+The Mapbox iOS SDK provides a set of built-in gesture recognizers.
 You can customize or supplement these gestures according to your use case.
 You see what gesture recognizers are on your

 MGLMapView by accessing the

 MGLMapView provide ways to enable or disable a set of gesture recognizers.
 Boolean values are set to

 zoomEnabled- Allows the user to zoom in or out by pinching two fingers, double-tapping, tapping with two fingers, or double-tapping then dragging vertically.
 Accepts Boolean values.

 scrollEnabled- Allows the user to scroll by dragging or swiping one finger.
 Accepts Boolean values.

 rotateEnabled- Allows the user to rotate by moving two fingers in a circular motion.
 Accepts Boolean values.

 pitchEnabled- Allows the user to tilt the map by vertically dragging two fingers.
 Accepts Boolean values.